nokotamustang/OpenGL_and_Vulkan_3D/README.md

 #### py_2.d_better_displacement - Smoother displacement mapping

-Adding complexity to the search will give better results.
+Adding complexity to the occlusion search will give better results.
 I've tried a variety of ideas in this demo, and have settled it to a cleaned up linear search with several additional steps.

 ![Screenshots](./screenshots/mgl_better_disp_1.png)
 _Improved height intersection search that smooths the steeper areas very handily without too much extra overhead._